-AI-enabled intelligent automation bots can automate these repetitive searches by proactively identifying unusual network traffic and privileged user account activity, login anomalies, increases in database-read volumes, suspicious registry, or system file changes.
+Intelligent Automation can automate these repetitive searches by proactively identifying unusual network traffic and privileged user account activity, login anomalies, increases in database-read volumes, suspicious registry, or system file changes.
 When they find something, they can alert a human analyst, saving the analyst hours upon hours of dreary work.

 5. Protect against malware and viruses